-Vulnerability
+Risk | Vulnerability

 The 3 Ds and 3 Rs of security: Why You Need to Know Them

-What are the three Ds?
+What are the three Ds of security?

-The three Ds are typically put into effect before an incident.
-When a business uses countermeasures that embody the three Ds, they change the environment in a way that makes it more difficult for incidents to occur.
+The three Ds are defensive principles; they typically are used to reduce the probability of an incident.
+When a business uses countermeasures that embody the three Ds, they change the environment in a way that makes it more difficult for incidents to occur:

-• Deter: Discourage the attack or threat from ever happening.
+Deter: Discourage the attack or threat from ever happening.

-• Detect: Identify and verify the threats as they are happening.
+Detect: Identify and verify the threats as they are happening.

-• Delay: Postpone a threat from reaching your assets allowing for response to happen.
+Delay: Postpone a threat from reaching your assets allowing for response to happen.

 What are the 3 Rs?

 Even when a company is well-aware of the three Ds and has countermeasures in place to reduce the possibility of an incident, not all threats can be prevented.
-The three Rs are the steps that happen after an incident, when an organization is actively dealing with a threat, and later, trying to return to normal.
+The three Rs are the steps that happen after an incident, when an organization is actively dealing with an event, and later, trying to return to normal.
 While the Ds deal with reducing probability, the Rs deal with reducing severity.

-• Respond: The immediate answer to a threat, when your team is actively responding.
+Respond: The immediate answer to a threat, when your team is actively responding.

 What most people get wrong about the 3 Ds and 3 Rs